Masai Mara National Reserve

-In the south western Kenya is the African heartland for the Masai, where the local villages combine with the national reserves.
+In southwestern Kenya is the African heartland for the Masai, where the local villages combine with the national reserves.

 The Masai tribes live side by side with the wildlife in harmony

-The Masai tribes live side by side with the wildlife amazingly in harmony and this co-existence of man.
+The Masai tribes live side by side with the wildlife in amazing harmony.
 Wildlife makes Masai land one of the most unique wilderness regions.
-In the reserve area, the wildlife is protected and takes precedence over human activities, but human habitation and domestic livestock is permitted.
+In the reserve area, the wildlife is protected and takes precedence over human activities, but human habitation and domestic livestock are permitted.

-Seasoned safari travelers, writers, documentary makers and researchers will admit Masai Mara is their favourite.
-Because of its big skies, rolling open savannahs, the romance of films like “Out of Africa” , the annual wildebeest migration, density of game, variety of birds, chance of a hot air balloon ride and interaction with the tall red robed Masai people a combination of all these attracts people to the Mara all the time.
+Seasoned safari travellers, writers, documentary makers, and researchers will admit Masai Mara is their favourite.
+Because of its big skies, rolling open savannahs, the romance of films like “Out of Africa”, the annual wildebeest migration, the density of game, variety of birds, the chance of a hot air balloon ride, and interaction with the tall red-robed Masai people - a combination of all these attracts people to the Mara all the time.

 The greatest reserve in Africa

-Considered the greatest reserve in Africa, Masai Mara prides of the breathtaking spectacle of the greatest wildlife show on earth known as wildebeest migration between the Mara and Serengeti ecosystems.
+Considered the greatest reserve in Africa, Masai Mara prides on the breathtaking spectacle of the greatest wildlife show on earth known as Wildebeest migration between the Mara and Serengeti ecosystems.
 It is the most visited protected area.

-The word “Mara’’ refers to the patchy mosaic of bushes and trees that define Mara plains.
-The Mara comprises 200 sq miles of open plains, woodlands and river line forest.
-Contiguous with the plains of the Serengeti, the Mara is home to a breath taking array of life.
-The Ngama Hills, the Siria Escarpment, the Mara Triangle and the Central Plains.
+The word “Mara” refers to the patchy mosaic of bushes and trees that define Mara plains.
+The Mara comprises 520 square kilometres of open plains, woodlands, and riverine forests.
+Contiguous with the plains of the Serengeti, the Mara is home to a breathtaking array of life.

 - the Ngama Hills to the east of Keekorok and the Sekanani Gate;